AIG: Everything you need to know

 American International Group (AIG) is a global insurance company that started in China in 1919, when an American named Cornelius Vander Starr launched an insurance agency, American Asiatic Underwriters, in Shanghai.
 The company eventually expanded its presence across the globe, and today, its key business units include general insurance, life and retirement, and investments.

-Through its insurance offerings tailored for businesses, AIG provides products and services that include traditional insurance, specialised solutions, and excess and surplus lines insurance to help businesses address emerging risks.
+Through its insurance offerings tailored for businesses, AIG provides products and services that include traditional insurance, specialized solutions, and excess and surplus lines insurance to help businesses address emerging risks.
 The company’s clients range from large, international, and mid-sized companies to small businesses, entrepreneurs, and non-profits found around the world.

 AIG in the news

 2018: AIG acquires Validus Holdings, a provider of reinsurance, primary insurance, and asset management services

 February 2019: AIG reports a catastrophe-driven net loss of US$622 million for the fourth quarter of 2018, down significantly from US$6.7 billion in the prior-year quarter

 June 2019: AIG CEO reaching out to shareholders over compensation package after they only narrowly approved his multi-million-dollar compensation package

 June 2019: AIG consolidates reinsurance operations into one global business and names CEO

 July 2019: AIG taps cybersecurity expert as deputy CISO

 August 2019: AIG establishes key financial officer role, appointing Sabra Purtill to the newly created role of deputy CFO, head of treasury, investor & rating agency relations, and corporate development